-At the first sign of nipple pain, ask your health care provider, lactation consultant or La Leche League for help with breastfeeding.
+Your nipples may be tender for the first week or so as your baby is learning to breastfeed.
+If they are still tender after the first week and are not getting better, ask your health care provider, lactation consultant or La Leche League for help with breastfeeding.

 Changing the way your baby is positioned and latched on to your breast can usually solve the problem right away.
 Once your baby is breastfeeding well, your nipples will feel better and will heal quickly.
+Here are some ways to feel more comfortable while your nipples are healing: